madeddie/homelab/README.md

 We'll want to refresh the `root` Application, after that the `argocd` Application will show it's out of sync.
 This is because it wasn't created with the `argocd.argoproj.io/instance` label which `argocd` itself will now add.

+## Available services

+### MetalLB and Traefik

+The k8s cluster runs MetalLB, configured to give out IPs between 192.168.0.240 and 192.168.0.250.

+Traefik was chosen as main loadbalancer and ingress service and is hardcoded to request 192.168.0.240.

 ## hardware

 - cable modem, Arris TM1602A (supplied by Spectrum)